 Left untreated, EABs will eventually be fatal to an ash or white fringe.
 If more than 30-40% of the tree’s canopy is already gone, chances are the tree is too damaged to survive.
 Otherwise, it can be possible to save the tree.
 Sustained usage of pesticides is the normal course of action, and advance use of treatment may prevent an infestation.

-Stein Tree Service has been providing skilled care of trees in Delaware, New Jersey, Pennsylvania and Maryland for over 30 years.
+Stein Tree Service has been providing skilled care of trees in Delaware, Pennsylvania and Maryland for over 30 years.
 If you believe you have seen emerald ash borer damage in Wilmington, contact one of our certified arborists immediately to discuss your options.